vipulsuthars/vipulsuthars/README.md

 💬 Ask me about *SQL, Python, Power BI... or anything*

-⚡ Fun fact *Game of Thrones Night's Watch cloaks are made from Ikea rugs*
+⚡ Fun fact *The hardest work is the easiest and the easiest work is the hardest*

  </div>